Princess Elisabeth of Luxembourg (1922–2011): Final years

 Princess Elisabeth returned to Luxembourg after her husband's death in 1977.
 In 1983 she inherited Artstetten Castle, which she ceded that year to her oldest daughter, Anita de La Poëze d´Harambure.
 Following the death of her mother Grand Duchess Charlotte, in 1985, she moved to Wasserhaf, near Fischbach Castle.
-Between 1980 and 1990, she participated in Luxembourgian official ceremonies.
+Between 1980 and 1990, she participated in Luxembourgish official ceremonies.
 Towards the end of her life, she resided at Fischbach Castle with her older brother, Grand Duke Jean.

 She died at Fischbach Castle on 22 November 2011 aged 88, following a stroke in 2010.
 She was cremated and buried next to her husband in a crypt at Artstetten Castle.